 For a complete list of the publications in this series, refer to the overview of the Conducting a Needs Assessment series in Appendix A.

-Extension educators and other service providers tend to have no shortage of program participants, but getting the right people to the needs assessment table requires intentional and thoughtful consideration.
-The benefit of engaging the right people is that you can access accurate responses truly reflective of the people you serve (Cuiccio & Husby-Slater, 2018).
+Extension educators and other service providers tend to have no shortage of program participants, but ensuring the right people are at the needs assessment table requires intentional and thoughtful consideration.
+The benefit of engaging the right people is that you can access accurate information truly reflective of the people you serve (Cuiccio & Husby-Slater, 2018).

-A successful needs assessment is contingent on participation from the right people, so understanding potential motivations, barriers, and objections specific to your participants is critical.
+A successful needs assessment is contingent on participation from the right people, so understanding potential motivations, barriers, and objections specific to your participants’ engagement in these activities is critical.
 Extension educators and other service providers can encourage participation using these motivations and take action to address and reduce barriers and objections that could inhibit potential participants or negatively affect their overall experience.

 Increasing Audience Motivations to Participate